beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 # Protocol Overview

-The cryptographic parameters of the connection state are produced by the TLS handshake protocol, which a TLS client and server use when first communicating to agree on a protocol version, select cryptographic algorithms, optionally authenticate each other, and establish shared secret keying material.
-Once the handshake is complete, the peers use the established keys to protect application layer traffic.
+The cryptographic parameters used by the secure channel are produced by the TLS handshake protocol.
+This sub-protocol of TLS is used by the client and server when first communicating with each other.
+The handshake protocol leads peers to negociate a protocol version, select cryptographic algorithms, optionally authenticate each other, and establish shared secret keying material.
+Once the handshake is complete, the peers use the established keys to protect the application layer traffic.

 A failure of the handshake or other protocol error triggers the termination of the connection, optionally preceded by an alert message